Your next visit

 What?

-You will be asked to take a deep breath and then to blow hard and fast into a plastic tube (a spirometer).
-You will then repeat this test a few times, taking a few breaths of a saline mist before each test.
+You will be asked to take a deep breath and then to blow into a plastic tube (a spirometer) a couple of times.
+Then you will be given 4 puffs of a common inhaler and be asked to do it again.

 Why?